npantfoerder/election-analysis/README.md

 - *description of challenge*

 ## Challenge Summary
-- *descriptioin of your key findings*
+- *description of your key findings*